An introduction to the GRE format (the shorter GRE, launched in Sep 2023)

 Image Source: https://www.ets.org/pdfs/gre/general-test-enhancement-faqs-for-test-takers.pdf

-* As the complete test itself is now less than 2 hours, the scheduled break that occurs around the 2-hour mark in the current version will not be offered in the shorter version.
+* As the complete test itself is now less than 2 hours, the scheduled break that test-takers were allowed to take around the 2-hour mark in the longer version is not offered now.

-* The score reports will be available faster, in just 8-10 days instead of the 10-15 days taken at present.
+* The score reports are available faster, in just 8-10 days instead of the 10-15 days it used to take before.

 What has NOT changed

 # The syllabus and the question-types for quant and verbal are the same.
-So, all the currently available official prep materials will still apply.
+So, all the official prep materials from before September 2023 still apply.

-# The score scale will still be 130-170 for both quant and verbal and that for the analytical writing section will still be 0-6.
+# The score scale still is 130-170 for both quant and verbal and that for the analytical writing section still is 0-6.

 In the longer GRE, 40 questions were used for each quant and verbal to determine your scaled score that had a range of 40.
-In the shorter GRE, only 27 questions will decide your scaled score on the same range of 40 points (from 130 to 170).
-This means, each question will count more towards the final score, which in turn implies that careless errors that lead to the wrong answer will now have a greater impact on your scaled score.
+In the shorter GRE, only 27 questions decide your scaled score on the same range of 40 points (from 130 to 170).
+This means, each question now counts more towards the final score, which in turn implies that careless errors that lead to the wrong answer now have a greater impact on your scaled score.

-The ability implication of a particular score will remain the same; meaning, that a V160 in the new version will be comparable to a V160 in the present version and will require the same level of verbal ability.
+The ability implication of a particular score remains the same; meaning, that a V160 in the new version will be comparable to a V160 in the earlier version and will require the same level of verbal ability.

-# The current averages of 1.75 minutes available per quant question and 1.5 minutes available per verbal question have been maintained.
-This also means that the test difficulty remains unchanged.
+# The earlier average time allocation of 1.75 minutes available per quant question and 1.5 minutes available per verbal question have been maintained.
+This also means that the test difficulty has remained unchanged.

-# The difficulty of the second section will still be decided by your performance in the first section.
+# The difficulty of the second section still is decided by your performance in the first section.

 (Sign into your ETS account, go to the Test Preparation page and look for “POWERPREP® Online – Practice Test 1 for the Shorter GRE”)

-All the questions in this mock test have been taken from the PowerPrep Practice Test 1.
+All the questions in this mock test have been taken from the PowerPrep Practice Test 1 (which was the first free official mock test for the earlier, longer, format).

-Based on this one test that the ETS has published so far, here are my major takeaways about the Shorter GRE’s format:
+Based on this one test, here are my major takeaways about the Shorter GRE’s format:

 🔶 In Verbal,